-Different retrofit cases have been analysed considering a 40 kton/ year ethanol production facility from corn, including fluctuating price of the raw material [5].
-The results suggest that grain price is
+Different retrofit cases have been analysed considering a 40 kton/year ethanol production facility from corn, including fluctuating price of the raw material [5].
+The results suggest that grain price is fundamental to determine the profitability of the plant.
+Decreasing the

-\Corresponding author: Ilenia Rossetti, Dipartimento di Chimica, Università degli Studi di Milano, via C. Golgi 19, 20133 Milan, Italy, Tel: 0250314059; E-mail: ilenia.rossetti@unimi.it
+Corresponding author: Ilenia Rossetti, Dipartimento di Chimica, Università degli Studi di Milano, via C. Golgi 19, 20133 Milan, Italy, Tel: +39-02-50314059; E-mail: ilenia.rossetti@unimi.it

-Received December 14, 2015; Accepted December 15, 2015; Published December 21, 2015

-Citation: Rossetti I (2015) Economic Assessment of Biorefinery Processes: The Case of Bioethanol.
-Ind Chem Open Access 1: e101. doi: 10.4172/ico.1000e101 fundamental to determine the profitability of the plant.
-Decreasing the ethanol price below 702 US\$/ton led to non profitable scenarios as well as reducing the plant size to less than 75,000 tons grains/year.
+Received December 14, 2015; Accepted December 15, 2015; Published January 02, 2016 ethanol price below 702 US\$/ton led to non profitable scenarios as well as reducing the plant size to less than 75,000 tons grains/year.
 Energy integration has been also proposed, considering an anaerobic digester for biogas production to partially sustain the utilities demand of the process.
 The effect of final bioethanol purity has been also taken into account [5-8].